Google is making Maps more pedestrian friendly

 To achieve this, the company said that it applied computer vision smarts to satellite imagery and identified various terrain types such as arid, forested, mountainous, and icy.
 Google then assigned each of these features a range of colors from the HSV color model.

-This new colorful Google Maps will be rolling out to everyone globally from this week, while the more detailed street-level maps for city-dwellers will be arriving first in New York, San Francisco, and London, “in the coming months.”
+This new colorful Google Maps will be rolling out to everyone globally from this week, while the more detailed street-level maps for city-dwellers will be arriving first in New York, San Francisco, and London “in the coming months.”
 More cities will be added to the mix in the future.